-- 1. Provide quality education in global business through our undergraduate and graduate programs, delivered around the world through face-to-face and online environments, to traditional, non-traditional, military, and international students; - 2.
-Contribute to the development and application of knowledge focused on applied business, learning, and pedagogical research; - 3.
-Provide service to the University, business and professional organizations, and our communities through individual involvement, business outreach, and our centers for research.
+- Provide quality education in global business through our undergraduate and graduate programs, delivered around the world through face-to-face and online environments, to traditional, non-traditional, military, and international students; - Contribute to the development and application of knowledge focused on applied business, learning, and pedagogical research; - Provide service to the University, business and professional organizations, and our communities through individual involvement, business outreach, and our centers for research.

 Our students are currently employed in, or endeavor to be employed in, business, government, public accounting, the U.S. military, and not-for-profit organizations, both in the United States and the world over.
-Today many are, or intend to be, selfemployed.
+Today many are, or intend to be, self-employed.
 Undergraduate students are prepared for admission to graduate programs in business, information systems, and professional schools of law.
 Sorrell College of Business students graduate with the knowledge and skills needed to communicate effectively, to make ethical and socially-responsible decisions, and to understand diverse and international cultures.

 Sorrell College of Business faculty members are highly qualified and possess diverse academic and business backgrounds.
+Because our faculty members have "real-world" experience, course instruction focuses not only on vital concepts but also on practical application of these concepts.